n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ItemLists/README.md

 * *Sort*: Change the ordering of items.
 * *Limit*: Remove items beyond a defined maximum number.

-::: tip 💡 Keep in mind
+::: tip
-When configuring the Item Lists node, all fields needing a `key` value (e.g. Field to Split Out) must be manually entered in plaintext, you cannot use expressions for these fields.
+Usually, you shouldn't use expressions for fields that expect a `key` value (for example, **Field to Split Out**).
+Expressions usually return values, not keys.
 :::

 ### Split Out Items